fourthperson/pantry_by_marble/README.md

 ##### iOS Setup
 - Run `cd ios` to get into the iOS project.
 - Run `pod install` to install iOS specific dependencies.
-#### Assets Linkinkg
+##### Assets Linkinkg
-- Run `npx react-native-asset` to bundle assets.
+- Run `npx react-native-asset` to bundle assets like fonts and images.
 Wait for the command to complete.

 ### 3. Running the app
 - Ensure you have either an android/ios emulator or physical device set up and running